wilfredoamen/Dream-Vacation-App-KC/README.md

+# Dream Vacation App: From Local Setup to Dockerized Deployment and Automated CI/CD with GitHub Actions

-# Task 1 : Dream Vacation App – Dockerized Full-Stack Project
+## Task 1 : Dream Vacation App – Dockerized Full-Stack Project.

 This project demonstrates how to containerize a full-stack Dream Vacation App using **Docker** and **Docker Compose**.
 It consists of a React frontend, a Node.js backend, and a PostgreSQL database.

 ---
-## Technologies Used
+### Technologies Used
 - **Frontend**: React
 - **Backend**: Node.js with Express
 - **Database**: PostgreSQL